Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 Once you're finished with the Quickstart and want to clean things up, you can simply run the `steps/11_teardown.sql` script.
 Since this is a SQL script we will be using our native VS Code extension to execute it.
 So simply open the `steps/09_teardown.sql` script in VS Code and run the whole thing using the "Execute All Statements" button in the upper right corner of the editor window.

-To put this in context, we are on step **#8** in our data flow overview:

 <!-- ------------------------ -->

 ## Conclusion
 Duration: 4

 In this Quickstart covered the basics of data engineering with Snowpark Python.
-We created the pipeline to load the data from different data sources (your local machine and Snowflake Marketplace).
+We created the pipeline to load the data from different data sources (external stage and Snowflake Marketplace).
 We then used Snowpark Python dataframe APIs and Stored procedures for the ETL process, and orchestrated the tasks by creating dags using Tasks Python API.

-To put this in context, we are on step **#8** in our data flow overview:

 Here is the overview of what we built: